MihirMohapatra/Book/README.md

 # Book
-This is a simple java servise.
+This is a simple java service.